tralph3/Steam-Metadata-Editor/README.md

 **The script must be ran on the project's root folder, make sure to cd into it.**

-The script will generate a `ZeroTier-GUI.deb` package in the root directory.
-Simply install it with `sudo apt install ./ZeroTier-GUI.deb`.
+The script will generate a `Steam-Metadata-Editor.deb` package in the root directory.
+Simply install it with `sudo apt install ./Steam-Metadata-Editor.deb`.

 Other Linux distributions can download the source code.
 The program needs Python3.6 or greater with the tk module.